ropensci/helminthR/cran-comments.md

 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

-This is an update to handle some NOTES and a few WARNINGS that were being thrown by certain operating systems when compiling the vignette.
+This is an update to handle cases where web resource is unavailable, such that the function fails gracefully.
+Thanks to Prof Brian Ripley for reminding me of CRAN policy.

 Thanks!
 Tad Dallas